Career and College Prep

-Are you an 9th–12th grader looking to get a jump-start on your future?
-With Stride Career Prep, you can use your high school years to figure out where you want to go and how to get there.
-In addition to core courses, you'll take career-focused electives to explore your options and find your passion—all while earning your high school diploma.
+Are you a 9th–12th grader looking to get a jump-start on your future?
+You can use your high school years to figure out where you want to go and how to get there.
+In addition to core courses, you'll take career-focused classes to explore your options and find your passion—all while earning your high school diploma.
 Discovering what you want to do now can prepare you to dive into a career right out of high school or help you make the right decision about your college major.

 You can also:

 Participate in career clubs

 Prepare to take industry-recognized certification exams upon graduation*

 Learn More About Career Pathways

 Hear from Monti Pittman, Head of School for Idaho Technical Career Academy, as he provides information about the student experience in our career and college prep program.

 Schools powered by K12 teamed up with businesses nationwide to give students the opportunity to explore different career fields while discovering their passions.
 Watch as our students experience Job Shadow Week.

 Students can enroll in career clubs, also called career technical student organizations (CTSOs).
 CTSOs allow students with similar career interests to connect, practice professional skills, work on service projects, take field trips, and compete against other schools at the local, state, and national levels.
 ITCA offers the following CTSO: